|Position:||Group Responsible for Research Projects|

 I have participated in diverse competitive research projects, and different projects of technology transfer and research contracts with private institutions.
 The contributions of my research have been published in international peer-reviewed indexed journals of top impact factor and I am the co-author of 5 patents, currently under exploitation.
 I have been co-organizer of different international events and I have given invited talks for the Univ. of Wales, Trinity College Dublin and Porto Univ.

 I am member of the following organizations: Institute of Electrical and Electronics Engineers (IEEE), Asociación Española de Reconocimiento de Formas y Análisis de Imágenes (AERFAI), Eye Movement’s Researchers Association (EMRA), European Association for the Study of Science and Technology (EASST).
+I am a close collaborator of the European Network of Living Labs (ENoLL) with whom I participate as an advisor for the EU Open Science, Open Innovation and Open to the World (O3) strategy in the context of the European Open Science Policy Platform (OSPP).

 Keywords: Medical Imaging, Machine Learning, Image Processing, Endoscopy, Eye Tracker, Technology Transfer, Living Lab, Mobile Learning.